- What is inflammatory breast cancer?

 Participation in a clinical trial of IBC is also a good option because IBC is so rare and these studies can allow access to drugs not available for standard treatment.
 More information about clinical trials can be found in our document called Clinical Trials: What You Need To Know.

 If the cancer improves with chemo, surgery is then performed (as long as the cancer has not spread).
 The standard operation is a modified radical mastectomy, where the entire breast and the lymph nodes under the arm are removed.
 Because IBC affects so much of the breast and skin, breast conserving surgery (partial mastectomy or lumpectomy) or skin-sparing mastectomy is not a treatment option.
 It isn’t clear that sentinel lymph node biopsy (where only one or a few nodes are removed) is reliable in IBC, so it is also not an option.

 If the cancer has not responded to chemo (and the breast is still very swollen and red), surgery cannot be done.
 Either other chemo drugs will be tried or the breast may be treated with radiation.
 Then if the cancer responds (the breast shrinks and stops being red), surgery may be an option.

 If breast radiation isn’t given before surgery, it is given after surgery, even if no cancer is thought to remain.
-This, known as adjuvant radiation, lowers the chance that the cancer will come back.
-Radiotherapy is usually given 5 days a week for 6 weeks, but in some cases a more intense treatment (twice a day) can be used in this disease.
+This is called adjuvant radiation and lowers the chance that the cancer will come back.
+Radiation is usually given 5 days a week for 6 weeks, but in some cases a more intense treatment (twice a day) can be used in this disease.
 Depending on how much tumor was found in the breast after surgery, radiation might be delayed until further chemo is given.

 Treatment after surgery and radiation often includes additional systemic treatment.
 This is known as adjuvant therapy and can include chemo, hormonal therapy (tamoxifen or an aromatase inhibitor, if the cancer cells contain hormone receptors), and/or trastuzumab (if the cancer is HER2-positive).